 - 1. The programme consists in any case of the following components: - a.
 Academic development of at least 24 EC; - b.
 Major/compulsory components of at least 90 EC; - c.
 Elective components of study of at least 30 EC - 2.
 In the first year of the programme, the programme will offer at least fourteen contact hours a week. - 3.
 In the second and third years of the programme, the programme will offer at least twelve contact hours a week. - 4.
-Internationalization is included as part of the Bachelor's programme and reflected in or more educational components.
+Internationalization is included as part of the Bachelor's programme and reflected in one or more units of education.